About Prof. James Gita Hakim, Background, Education, Career - Pindula

 |+

-Professor James Gita Hakim was a Zimbabwean prominent and foremost heart specialist physician.
+Professor James Gita Hakim was a Ugandan prominent and foremost heart specialist physician in Zimbabwe.
 He was a professor of medicine and past chair of the UZ Medical School.
 He died from Coronavirus related complications.

 Background